ovguyo/moviereview/README.md

 ```

 # 2. Sentiment Analysis with CNN
+CNN is a powerful deep learning algorithm for solving particulary image classification and many other tasks.
+Basicially, CNN trains filters as feature identifiers and does element-wise multiplications in convolutional layers to get a feature map representing the features.

 ## Getting Started
 Functions and libraries for creating a CNN model were imported.